adobe-target/documentation/create-segments-and-offers.md

 # Create Audience Segments in Adobe Target

-In this lesson, we'll build audiences, offers, and activities in Adobe Target for the three locations we implemented in the previous lessons.
+In this lesson, we'll build audiences and offers in Adobe Target for the three locations we implemented in the previous lessons.

 ## Learning Objectives